jkempf42/kube-volttron/cluster-config/README.md

 the file above and change the configuration key values as appropriate.

-Once you have the new gateway configured, you should add an additional `Peer` section to the `/etc/wireguard/wg0.conf` file on the cloud VM server.
+Once you have the new gateway configured, you should add an additional `Peer` section to the `/etc/wireguard/wg0.conf` file on the central node.
 If the
 new gateway is at a different site, likely the `Endpoint` field will change because the site's Internet gateway will have a different public